top of page

-Between 2001 and 2003, polymath horological genius Ludwig Oechslin meticulously fashioned a ground-breaking prototype from brass: the first one-line annual calendar watch.
+Between 2001 and 2003, polymath horological genius Dr. Ludwig Oechslin meticulously fashioned a ground-breaking prototype from brass: the first one-line annual calendar watch.
 Each piece evidenced his dedication to precision and innovation, revealing his belief that simplicity unlocks the extraordinary.

 As gears turned and springs released, the linear annual calendar emerged, capturing time’s essence with perpetual motion.
 This prototype marked a milestone, inspiring watchmakers to push boundaries and redefine horology’s possibilities.
-2006 saw Ludwig Oechslin found ochs und junior, thus cementing his legacy of innovation and craftsmanship in the world of horlogerie.
+2006 saw Dr. Ludwig Oechslin found ochs und junior, thus cementing his legacy of innovation and craftsmanship in the world of horlogerie.

-Photo: Ludwig Oechslin
+Photo: Dr. Ludwig Oechslin

 2005 witnessed the debut of the MIH watch at the International Watch Museum in La Chaux-de-Fonds, Switzerland.
 More than a timepiece, it was a tribute to horological artistry and a catalyst for preservation.